TUT was established in 1965 and has operated in the form of a foundation since 2010.

 TUT is located in Tampere, the Nordic countries’ largest inland city, some 170 km north of the capital Helsinki.
 TUT’s campus in the suburb of Hervanta is a community of 10,500 undergraduate and postgraduate students and close to 2,000 employees.
 Internationality is an inherent part of all the University’s activities.
 Around 1,500 foreign nationals from more than 60 countries work or pursue studies at TUT.

 Unipoli Sport offers access to diverse sports facilities, such as gyms, group exercise studios and indoor and outdoor courts.
 The universities maintain extensive and modern facilities for sport and exercise.
-For example, a new extension to the sports hall Tamppi Areena on the TUT campus opened its doors last autumn.
-TAMK’s facilities will undergo a major renovation in 2015.
+In addition, there are popular student sports clubs that are a good way to meet like-minded students.
+New clubs are established whenever there are enough students involved in a new type of sport.

 Student Union of Tampere University of Technology (TTYY) is the interest group of each technical student in Tampere and every student in TUT is a member.